Eschatologue/CM_wiki/docs/character-creation/feat/feat-fighting-style.md

 *Fighting Style Feat - Homebrew*

-When you hit an attack with a Cold Weapon using two hands, you treat a ^^total^^ roll of 5 or lower on the weapon's damage dice as a 6.
+When you hit an attack with a Cold Weapon that has :weapon-prop-heavy: **Heavy** and :weapon-prop-two-handed: **Two-handed** property, you treat a ^^total^^ roll of 5 or lower on the weapon's damage dice as a 6.

-The Weapon must have the :weapon-prop-heavy: **Heavy** property to gain this benefit.

 ### Protection